In this blog post, you will learn exactly how to add Google Tag Manager (GTM) to your Squarespace site, which should only take about 5 to 10 minutes.

 This is the FIRST thing I do whenever I start a new Squarespace website or any website for that matter.

-GTM allows you to easily deploy code and tracking pixels to your Squarespace site without the need to learn web design or ask your website builder to do it.
-This tool is one of the go-to tools for all digital marketers.
+Google Tag Manager allows you to easily deploy code and tracking pixels to your Squarespace site without the need to learn web design or ask your website builder to do it.
+The Google Tag Manager(GTM) tool is one of the go-to tools for all digital marketers.

 The entire process to add Google Tag Manager to your Squarespace site should take no longer than 5 minutes.